Fairly healthy comfort dessert

 I have actually posted a recipe for apple and raspberry crumble that you can refer to.

 You may wonder why I should post another crumble recipe with almost identical fruit combos.
 This is because I use different ingredients for the crispy topping of both recipes.

 In my previous recipe, the topping uses a combination of plain flour, oats and loads of seeds.
 And in this one, I do not use plain flour, nor do I use the seeds.
 Instead, I use wholemeal flour and oats only.

 However, I feel that both are reasonably healthy comfort desserts.
 And both offer goodness in their own ways.

 For this apple and blackberry crumble recipe, I have the inspiration from The Complete Book Of Diabetes Cooking by Bridget Jones.
 A friend of mine gave me the book when she found out that I have to be careful with my sugar intake.

-But I admit that I don’t follow the recipe to the letter as I find it too strict in flavour and texture.
-The original recipe uses eating apples which taste sweeter.
+But I admit that I don’t follow the recipe to the letter as I find it too strict in flavor and texture.
+The original recipe uses eating apples, which taste sweeter.
 And I prefer granny smith apples for cooking because they offer fresh tanginess in the end product.